esciencecenter-digital-skills/workshop-metadata/ds-sklearn/title.md

-Machine learning in Python with scikit-learn
+Machine Learning in Python with Scikit-learn